Nitric Oxide Supplements: Uses & How They Work

 Prelox®, a combination of L-arginine aspartate and Pycnogenol® (another popular natural supplement otherwise known as maritime pine), was shown to support nitric oxide production in clinical trials.

-Notably, a study looking at L-arginine and L-citrulline levels in men found that men with severe ED had lower levels of these two amino acids, thereby reducing nitric oxide.
+Notably, a study looking at L-arginine and L-citrulline levels in men found that men with severe ED with an arteriogenic etiology had lower levels of these two amino acids, indicating a possible nitric oxide synthesis related explanation.

-Improved sexual function was also reported in nine patients with decreased NO production or excretion who took L-arginine supplements to boost their nitric oxide levels.
+Improved sexual function was also reported in nine patients who took L-arginine supplements to boost their nitric oxide levels.

-And finally, a three-month trial using Pycnogenol to increase L-arginine and NO levels saw just over 92 percent of men experiencing normal erections.
+And finally, a three-month trial using Pycnogenol to increase L-arginine and NO levels saw just over 92 percent of men with ED achieve normal erections.

 You might be thinking, “Hey, all this research on humans looks good!
 92 percent is a great number for erections!”
 And you’re not wrong.

 But many of these studies were on the smaller side.
-So while they’re promising, it doesn’t necessarily mean that supplements for nitric oxide work for everyone.
+So while they’re promising, it doesn’t necessarily mean that supplements for nitric oxide work the same way in humans.

 A review published in the journal Sports Medicine found that nitric oxide supplements do appear to offer exercise-related benefits, including increased exercise performance.